AmineDjeghri/awesome-os-setup/docs/apps_configuration_and_shorcuts.md

 - The source control panel can be found on the left panel.
 Maybe need to change the size of the left panel to view it
 - if you face a problem with dubious ownership of repository, run this command `git config --global --add safe.directory '*'`
+- if you face a problem with fatal: could not read Username for 'https://github.com'. go to the folder from a terminal and run git pull.
+If you are on MacOS, you need to use a token instead of writing your password.
 ## 1.7.
 DisplayFusion (Windows only & paid)

 - DisplayFusion is a program that will help you to manage your multiple monitors.
 It allows you to create different